-- Continue periodic site visits of construction sites and follow-up visits in response to complaints received. - Review revise and accept SMPP template language related to this provision by end of year 12.
+-Continue periodic site visits of construction sites and follow-up visits in response to complaints received.

+-Review revise and accept SMPP template language related to this provision by end of year 14.

-The WDO was enforced in Year 12.
-All construction sites were inspected:
+The WDO was enforced in year 13.
+All construction sites were inspected and reports are available in our Community Development Department.